 Effect on Breast Cancer: Alcohol increases the risk for breast cancer.
 Any woman who is at high risk should consider not drinking at all or drinking very sparingly.

 Effect on Menopausal Symptoms: Alcohol can be a trigger for hot flashes.

 Many women need to increase physical activity and reduce caloric intake in the years before and after menopause.
 Weight gain is common during these years, and it can be sudden and distressing, particularly when habitual exercise and eating patterns are no longer effective in controlling weight.
 In addition to reducing risk factors for heart disease, weight loss may help lessen frequency and severity of hot flashes.

 Women should pursue a lifestyle that includes a balanced aerobic and weight resistance exercise program appropriate to their age and medical conditions.
 Brisk walking, stair climbing, hiking, dancing, weight lifting, and tai chi are all helpful.
 Some studies report that exercise may help reduce hot flashes.
 A healthy diet plus regular, consistent exercise can also help ward off the weight gain associated with menopause.
 Weight-bearing exercises are specifically helpful for protecting against bone loss.

 There are many unproven methods for relieving menopausal symptoms, some more effective than others.
-Acupuncture, meditation, and relaxation techniques are all harmless ways to reduce the stress of menopause.
+Acupuncture, meditation, yoga, and relaxation techniques are all harmless ways to reduce the stress of menopause.
 Some women report great benefit from these practices, but there is no scientific proof of effectiveness.